Xelion Windows App Deployment Guide

 winget download Xelion --architecture x64 --accept-package-agreements --skip-license

 Packages are downloaded to the Downloads folder by default.
 To specify a different folder, use the -d option.
+You may be asked to sign in as an administrator.

 To manually install packages